 - Compose appropriately for instruments of the standard orchestra for small and large ensembles

-- Demonstrate leadership in rehearsal and performance contexts appropriate to the instrument or ensemble.
+- Demonstrate leadership in rehearsal and performance contexts appropriate to the instrument or ensemble at Lehman and in the community

-- Pursue an independent project in composition, theory, history, or performance and present the results in a formal and professional manner.
+- Pursue independent and collaborative projects in composition, theory, history, or performance and present the results in a formal and professional manner.

 - Evaluate and assess personal musical achievement; develop personal goals for future musical endeavors.